chopinesque/EmEditorScripts/README.md

  ## Wikidata-transform

-This script will transform wikidata names that have been copied from a page like this: https://www.wikidata.org/wiki/Q192541#sitelinks-wikipedia (once the Edit button has been clicked and the Wikipedia titles copied).
+This script will transform wikidata names that have been copied from a [page like this](https://www.wikidata.org/wiki/Q192541#sitelinks-wikipedia).  (once the Edit button has been clicked and the Wikipedia titles copied).
 You will have to open a new EmEditor document, paste what you copied, then run the script (as a macro).
 The output after running the script will be the following.
 The text will then be copied to the clipboard and the new doc will be closed without saving.
-You can see how this script has been used to add content here: https://lsj.gr/wiki/%CE%9A%CF%84%CE%B7%CF%83%CE%B9%CF%86%E1%BF%B6%CE%BD
+You can see how this script has been used to add content [here](https://lsj.gr/wiki/%CE%9A%CF%84%CE%B7%CF%83%CE%B9%CF%86%E1%BF%B6%CE%BD).

 ```
 ==Translations==